jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![ic3](img/ic3.jpg)
 7. Click Modify.
 ![ic4](img/ic4.jpg)
 The installation will require a few minutes to complete.
-After the installation has completed, move to the next step.
+8. After the installation has completed, close the Visual Studio Installer window.
 ### Step 2: Installing Azure Data Lake Tools in Visual Studio Code
 We will be using Visual Studio Code as our source code editor of choice.
 To make Visual Studio Code compatible with U-SQL, we need to install the Azure Data Lake Tools extension.
-1. In the D
+1. On the desktop the DSVM, locate and double-click the Visual Studio Co

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx